 Setting criteria for trigger when "is created"

-If you use an API or lead integration, you can trigger workflows when data is inserted into your account.
-For 'is created' workflow triggers, several criteria are only applicable for records created via API or a Lead Integration.
+If you use an API or lead integration, you can trigger workflows when data is transferred from other systems into your account.
+For “is created” workflow triggers, several criteria are only applicable for records created via API or a Lead Integration.
 With that in mind, make sure to set your criteria in relation to where the record will be created for a workflow.

 Example: A workflow with a trigger of when a Group is created, you can set criteria of Group status.
 But, when you create a group in AgencyBloc the status is not set at that step.
 Alternatively, if you create a Group through the API, you are able to set the Group Status.

 Criteria met only by records via API/Lead Integration: